 This is Part 1 in my How to Make Hard Cider Series, check out Part 2: How to Bottle Hard Cider if you’re in bottling mode.

 This, right here, will change your world.
-No, not in the “this is the best hard cider I’ve ever had, I should sell this stuff and make a bunch of money” kind of way, but in the “holy s#!% I just made my own alcohol and it doesn’t suck and maybe I want to learn more about this” kind of way.
+No, not in the “this is the best hard cider I’ve ever had, I should sell this stuff and make a bunch of money” kind of way, but in the “Wow, I just made my own alcohol and it doesn’t suck and maybe I want to learn more about this” kind of way.
 I first started making my own alcohol, mainly cider and mead, when Joel and I lived in a dry county in Arkansas.
 Yes, that still exists.
 I always kept it pretty basic and was usually happy with the results, plus I learned a few tricks along the way.
 Today I’m going to show you how to make hard cider, which is one of my favorite ways to preserve apples.
-I think it is the easiest and as good a place as any to start brewing your own booze!
+I think it is the easiest place as any to start brewing your own booze!

 You’re probably going to have to buy a few things to get started in your brewing adventure, but don’t worry, everything is cheap.
 I will go over all of it with you.
 Here is what you need to get your brew started.